killinen/BrakeModule/README.md

 https://user-images.githubusercontent.com/37126045/204889544-91e67136-c381-4791-b589-27530b2b94af.mp4

 The following video demonstrates the performance of OPENPILOT and Brakemodule together.
-The pink graph shows brake pressure in bar, the purple graph shows gas pedal position, the blue graph shows car speed in km/h, and the turquoise graph shows the distance to the lead car in meters.
+The pink graph shows brake pressure in bar, the purple graph shows gas pedal position (contorlled by OPENPILOT, not the driver), the blue graph shows car speed in km/h, and the turquoise graph shows the distance to the lead car in meters.

 https://user-images.githubusercontent.com/37126045/205499143-c1d0632b-0707-4776-ab54-dc6cb979e526.mp4